Scotland’s marine conference sets sail in Dundee for the second time

 Sam Gardner, Acting Director at WWF Scotland said: “Scottish seas are productive yet fragile ecosystems that require best practice in marine planning.
 The Sea Scotland Conference is gaining real traction as the go-to forum to discuss how a restored and thriving Scottish marine environment could provide for future generations.”

-The conference evaluation process is taking place over the summer of 2017, so stay tuned for further updates.
+The conference evaluation process is took place over the summer of 2017, and the Sea Scotland 2017 Conference Summary Report is now available.
 A full record of the event is captured via the #SeaScot17 and non-delegates can access a detailed summary of the Programme here.
 For any further information, or to discuss how you or your organisation might get involved at a future Sea Scotland conference, contact the organisers.